beowabbit/docdock-attachemnts-busted/README.md

 whether I need a closing slash before the `}}` of the `attachments` shorcode, but omitting it doesn't seem to make a difference.)

-(I created a demo with a regular leaf pages content/animals/insects.md and content/animals/mammals.md, with leaf bundle content/plants/index.md, and with branch bundles content/animals/_index.md and content/_index.md, because some closed issues seemed to suggest they were handled differently.)
+(I created a demo with a regular leaf pages `content/animals/insects.md` and `content/animals/mammals.md`, with leaf bundle `content/plants/index.md`, and with branch bundles `content/animals/_index.md` and `content/_index.md`, because some closed issues seemed to suggest they were handled differently.
+All work fine under 0.48.)